 In fact, as done so far for CA systems, adoption of one or more specific DRM systems is outside the scope of HDFI's documents and it's left up to interested operators and manufacturers instead.

 5.2.2.
 Broadband Application Security

-This document includes a novel framework, named "Broadband Application Security (BAS)", which has been first introduced in HD-Book DTT 2.1 [13], for securing broadband applications.
+A novel framework, named "Broadband Application Security (BAS)", has been introduced in HD-Book SAT 2.0 [8], for securing broadband applications.

 5.3.
 3DTV Features